 For those using WordPress themselves, there appears to be a new Reader feature that allows you to create an activity stream of blogs you follow.
 I don’t know if anyone uses it, but here’s a link for more info.

-In my 15 years of preparation to hike this trail, I have consumed dozens of autobiographies, YouTube channels, and blogs sharing the personal journey to be found on the AT.
+In my 15 years of preparation to hike this trail, I have consumed dozens of books, YouTube channels, and blogs sharing the personal journey to be found on the AT.
 Some were great, some not so much (hint, avoid Morris the Cat’s trilogy).
 But for anyone interested in this adventure (whether to hike or understand why others like me do), I would recommend the below 3 books as early must-reads.

 - Take a Thru-Hike by Jessica “Dixie” Mills.
 Dixie’s book is the best I’ve come across to prepare a novice hiker for the AT, though it is also nice for those more experienced as well.
 She keeps it short and sweet to walk through every preparation stage before getting on the trail – what to bring, why to bring it, how to prepare physically/emotionally/financially, what worked for her and didn’t, etc. The eBook also includes links to her YouTube channel with videos supporting each chapter for additional visual support as well.
 It’s a short read (and cheap), and should be the first book any hiker reads when they sit down to begin prep.